 Theists and atheists both believe in some universal laws of logic and/or nature which exist as the first cause.
 But the theist position adds on a list of personality traits to this first cause, and, calls the result "God".
 Whether these additional assumptions are warranted or not is hard to prove, hence why we say that the additional assumptions under theism are based on faith.
 These theistic assumptions include attributes about God: it is all-powerful, omniscient, benevolent, it has memory, it has rational and ordered thoughts running along logical lines, it is emotional, it wants to be worshipped and other particular assumptions of various religions.
-Even if it was found that the First Cause must be a conscious god, then, it is not reasonable to assume that all those other assumptions are true too.
-In comparison to all that, atheists make far fewer assumptions about reality, meaning that their position is more likely to be correct.
+Even if it was found that the First Cause must be a conscious god, then, it is not reasonable to automatically assert that all those other assumptions are true too.
+There have been a great many variant concepts of god in history1 partially because it's not clear what properties and features God should have.
+In comparison to all that, atheists make far fewer ad hoc assumptions about reality, meaning, that their position is more likely to be correct.

 “Faith, n.
 Belief without evidence in what is told by one who speaks without knowledge, of things without parallel.”